fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/daemon_modules.rst

 |

-The modules in this category are invoking ``exec/move/clone`` methods to call FortiManager managed procedures.
+The modules in this category are invoking ``exec`` methods to call FortiManager managed procedures.

 .. toctree::
    :glob: